changkun/gp/projects/alvaxgln/proposal.md

 I plan on implementing the project in typescript, like the homework assignments.

 Milestones could be:
--Implementing basic edge operations, such as edge-flip, edge collapse, edge split -Implementing angle based smoothing
+* Implementing basic edge operations, such as edge-flip, edge collapse, edge split
+* Implementing angle based smoothing
--Algorithm for basic edge swaps
+* Algorithm for basic edge swaps
--Algorithm for advanced edge classification and handling
+* Algorithm for advanced edge classification and handling

 Problems could arise with the angle based smoothing, since that might be difficult to implement, and also changes Vertex positions.
-I hope theose won't be too problematic, since the smoothing is only applied locally
+I hope theose won't be too problematic, since the smoothing is only applied locally.

 A different idea i could use as a backup plan is to regularize a mesh, by using:
--First a simplification (e.g the qslim we implemented as homework) -Then Use edge flips to regularize Vertices
+* First a simplification (e.g the qslim we implemented as homework)
+* Then Use edge flips to regularize Vertices
--Use regular subdivision to get a high regular mesh
+* Use regular subdivision to get a high regular mesh

 (A Problem of that approach would be loss of details during simplification)

 ## References